TheBangles/solidarity/README.md

 ```

 ## Tech Stack
+Within the Ethereum blockchain, we use Solidity to write a smart contract, which Truffle then migrates to our personal blockchain in Ganache.
+Metamask is the gateway that allows us to interact with our dapp and update Ganache.
+Within our app, React is rendering our data, while Drizzle updates our data if there are new blocks added.

 - Ethereum - Decentralized, open source, and distributed computing platform that allows creation of smart contracts and dapps
 - Solidity - Object-oriented language for implementing smart contracts
 - Web3.js - Allows you to interact with local/remote ethereum node using HTTP/IPC connection